elnurveliyev13/flashcards/GESTURE_CONTROLS.md

 ## Troubleshooting

 ### Gestures not working?
-1. Gestures are always enabled - no settings to check
+1. Check if gestures are enabled in Settings (⚙)
 2. Verify you're touching the card content (not buttons)
 3. Try increasing swipe distance (>100px)
-4. Ensure you're swiping fast enough (velocity > 0.5)
+4. Lower sensitivity threshold in Settings if swipes too fast

 ### Accidental swipes?
-- Sensitivity is fixed at optimal level (0.5)
+1. Increase sensitivity threshold (0.7 - 1.0) in Settings
-- Try swiping more deliberately with faster motion
+2. Try swiping more deliberately with faster motion
-- Avoid dragging your finger slowly across the card
+3. Disable tap-to-reveal if tapping accidentally

 ### Long press triggers too early?
 - Currently fixed at 500ms (cannot be changed)
 - Ensure you're not moving finger (movement cancels long press)

 ### Double tap conflicts with zoom?
-- Double tap audio is **always enabled**
+- Double tap audio is **enabled by default**
-- Cannot be disabled (optimized for learning workflow)
+- Can be disabled in Settings if needed
 - Most modern mobile browsers handle this correctly

 ---